davidtrussler/david-trussler-net_react/README.md

-# SportsStore app
+# david-trussler-net_react

-This is based on Chapters 5 - 8 of Pro React 16 by Adam Freeman.
+This is an implementation of my personal website built with React.

 ## Prerequisites